dsilvestro/rootBBB/README.md

 python3 rootBBB.py -sim 10 -seed 9600

 ```
 This command will sequentially simulate and analyze 10 datasets.
 The output files are saved in the same directory as the program and include:
 1. a plot of the simulated trajectory
+2. a log file with the posterior samples
+3. a text file with the summary of true and estimated parameters across all simulations.